 During normal heating, the secondary air control is typically open between 50 and 100%.
 The secondary air control determines the performance of the stove.
-This stove is delivered with a lock preventing the secondary air from closing completely.

 In addition to participating in the combustion, the secondary air will also prevent formation of soot on the glass.